denten-books/plain-text/0-intro.md

 be replicated to remote servers, and proliferate across datasets used for machine learning, advertising, and national intelligence.

-The fourth chapter reaches beyond the device to the human.
+The fifth chapter reaches beyond the device to the human.
 I begin with a close reading of Beckett's *Krapp's Last Tape*.
 The title character makes yearly audio recordings of himself, only to revisit them and to enter into a sort of dialog with his own voice from the past.
 I posit this archival encounter as